Advanced Analytics in Healthcare

 Target Outcomes

-At the Framework Development Phase (the first half of 2024), a Framework Project and a Demonstrator Project will be carried out with the following outcomes in mind:
+At the Framework Development Phase (the first half of 2024), a Framework Project and a Pathfinder Project were carried out with the following outcomes:

 Framework Project

-Together, the 2 projects will help develop a reference architecture/framework for advanced analytics, and facilitate meta-specifications for scheduled ARDC services, capabilities and co-investments.
+Based on the 2 projects, we are developing a reference architecture and roadmap for advanced analytics in healthcare.
+It will facilitate meta-specifications for scheduled ARDC services, capabilities and co-investments.

-The Infrastructure Development Phase (2025 to 2028) will provide national coordination, capability, partnerships and services supporting national scale analytics of health data.
+The Infrastructure Development Phase (2025–28) will provide national coordination, capability, partnerships and services supporting national scale analytics of health data.